UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-22-notes-lecture1.md

 Since conjugacy leads us to consider families of priors indexed by a hyper-parameter $h$, this begs the question of how to pick $h$.
 Note that both $m\_h(x)$ and $p\_h(z | x)$ implicitly depend on $h$.
 Here are some guidelines for approaching this question:

 1. One can maximize $m\_h(x)$ over $h$, an approach called **empirical Bayes**.
 Note however that this does not fit the Bayesian framework (despite its name).
-2. If the dataset is moderate to large, one can test a range of reasonable values for $h$ (a range obtained for example from discussion with a domain expert); if the risk of the action selected by the Bayes estimator is not affected (or not affected too much), one can side-step this issue and pick arbitrarily from the set of reasonable values.
+2. If the dataset is moderate to large, one can test a range of reasonable values for $h$ (a range obtained for example from discussion with a domain expert); if the action selected by the Bayes estimator is not affected (or not affected too much), one can side-step this issue and pick arbitrarily from the set of reasonable values.
 3. If it is an option, one can collect more data *from the same population*.
 Under regularity conditions, the effect of the prior can be decreased arbitrarily (this follows from the celebrated Bernstein-von Mises theorem, see van der Vaart, p.140).
 4. If we only have access to other datasets that are related (in the sense that they have the same type of latent space $\Zscr$), but potentially from different populations, we can still exploit them using a **hierarchical Bayesian** model, described next.